scmmmh/experiment-support-system/docs/user/edit_experiment.rst

    previously created experiment, you are shown the experiment overview page.

-From here you can access and modify all of the experiment's aspects.
+From here (:num:`figure #fig-experiment-overview`) you can access and modify all of the experiment's aspects.
 The four main tabs are:

 **Experiment**
   In this tab you find all the functions for editing the :term:`experiment`'s